 Singapore is a wealthy city-state in Southeast Asia.
 Singapore gained independence in 1965 and has since soared to become a global financial hub.
 It was dubbed one of the “Asian Tigers” for its explosive economic growth from the 1960s to the turn of the century.

 Other factors include the city-state’s strong currency, expensive automobile costs, and soaring utility bills.
-Owning a car in Singapore has become so expensive, due to high fees attached to related certificates of entitlements, that most middle-income households can’t afford a car.
-And no wonder; a Volkswagen “Golf” costs $22,000 in the U.S., but in Singapore, that same car costs $87,718.21.
-(Source: “Cost of Living in Singapore,” Numbeo, last accessed October 4, 2016.)
+Owning a car in Singapore has become so expensive, due to high fees attached to related certificates of entitlements, which most middle-income households can’t afford a car.
+And no wonder; a Volkswagen “Golf” costs $21,835.00 in the U.S., but that same car costs $88,600.97 in Singapore.
+(Source: “Cost of Living in Singapore,” Numbeo, last accessed August 29, 2017.)